joakimsigvald/XspecT/README.md

 ## Usage

 It is assumed that you are already familiar with Xunit and Moq, or similar test- and mocking frameworks.
-This package includes a fluent assertion framework, which is built upon FluentAssertions, but with a less worthy syntax, based on the verb `Is` instead of `Should`.
+There is an accompanying independent assertion framework called `XspecT.Assert`, which is built upon FluentAssertions, but with a less worthy syntax, based on the verbs `Is`, `Has` and `Does` instead of `Should`.

 Is-assertions are recommended over Should-assertions for making the tests read more like specifications, listing requirements rather than asserting expected results.